 People with obesity often have impaired metabolism.
 This means their bodies burn calories less efficiently, leading to an excess of calories being stored as fat.

 Obesity can disrupt the body’s ability to regulate blood sugarBlood sugar, also known as blood glucose, is a type of simple sugar circulating in your bloodstream.
 It can be a primary source of energy for your cells.
 Your body can get blood sugar from carbohydrates that you eat.
-The… Read More and insulinYour pancreas produces the super hormone insulin, which is essential to your body’s metabolism.
+The Word “Blood Sugar” This term is a modern invention, emerging… Read More and insulinYour pancreas produces the super hormone insulin, which is essential to your body’s metabolism.
 Here’s a breakdown to make it clear: Definition: Insulin acts like a master key that unlocks the door for sugar (glucose) to enter your cells.
-Glucose… Read More levels: which can contribute to type 2 diabetesDiabetes is a chronic condition where your body struggles to regulate blood sugar (glucose) levels.
+Glucose is the main source of energy for your body, and… Read More levels: which can contribute to type 2 diabetesDiabetes is a chronic condition where your body struggles to regulate blood sugar (glucose) levels.
 Glucose is like fuel for your cells, and it comes from the food you eat.
-Insulin, a hormone made by your pancreas, acts like a… Read More.
+Insulin, a hormone made by your pancreas, acts like a key that unlocks cells, letting glucose in to provide energy….
+Read More.

 Synonyms: Here are some well-documented synonyms for obesity: